• HOME

 To be honest Bond for stuntmen is like olympics for athletes.
 It is iconic.
 Especially for Englishmen.
 Traditionally James Bond is tall, dark and handsome.
 I naturally gravitated towards those films and loved them but never trully could imagine myself being a Bond because of hair color, height etc. When Daniel got cast I thought I could do this.
 That was the shift.
 Daniel with light hair is quite contrast to previous Bonds.
 When it did come round I couldn’t believe it.
 It was incredible.

-For the first time we could see you on screen in ‘Casino Royale’ opening scene.
+For the first time we could see you on screen in ‘Casino Royale’ opening scene (click here to watch the footage).

 The actual crane to crane jump was done by Ben Cook as James Bond.
 Adam Kirley was doubling for Sebastien (Foucan).
 Unfortunately Ben broke his hand.
 Ninety percent of that sequence still needed to be filmed.
 That is when I jumped in.
 So Ben did the main jump and all the rest is myself going up and down the crane.
 We shot all of that on location.
 All close ups of Daniel and actors were shot low down but still in the Bahamas.
 We didn’t go to Pinewood to finish anything there.